chichiwang/notes/README.md

 The [Google Python Style Guide](https://github.com/google/styleguide/blob/gh-pages/pyguide.md#38-comments-and-docstrings) also presents recommendations for docstrings, recommending listing arguments in a conventionalized manner.
 This makes the docstrings ammenable to machine parsing while still being readable as comments to humans.

 Module level docstrings and function level docstrings will appear when you request `help()` on the module or module methods respectively.

+### Shebang
+In unix-like systems, a special comment (called a shebang) is often used on the first line of a program or script.
+The shebang starts with `#!` and allows the program loader to identify which interpreter should be used to run the program.

+For Python the shebang is useful to identify whether the code within a file is Python 2 or Python 3.

+More details, and an example can be found in [exercise 07](./exercises/07\ -\ shebang/words.py).

+**Note:** The Python shebang works on Windows for v3.3 and above.
+This is because Windows now runs Python files using the [Python Launcher](https://docs.python.org/3/using/windows.html#launcher).